thelabnyc/wagtail_blog/README.md

 The xml importer uses the lxml library.

-This feature was tested on wordpress XML exports from exactly one site.
+This feature was tested on wordpress XML exports from exactly a few sites.
 Like the import procedure above, this process is complex and prone to error.

-This process **currently will not import comments**.

 # Comments